pity7736/repo_data/README.md

 #### Create repository

-This command get repository data from data source and stores in DB.
+This command get repository and owner data from data source and stores in DB.

     -cr owner repo_name